hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 This isn’t a new idea — this is the missing piece everyone was too restricted to implement.”

-This was designed in the late 90s, shelved, and I just re-released it.”
+The semantic layer was designed in the late 90's.

-DFH could have been created in 1998 its been a classified topic
+DFH could have been created 20 years ago its been another restricted topic.

-it could have been created at any point after the map existed
+it could have been created at any point after the sitemapmap existed.

 but organizational forces prevented it